 The dunes and the close by Sand Museum are easily accessible by bus from Tottori station.
 A trip that takes about 20 minutes only.

-Please note that if you plan to visit Tottori during the summer or in the weekend, you can purchase a one day pass of 600 yens for the Kirinjishi Loop Bus Line that connects all the city’s main sightseeing spots.
+Please note that if you plan to visit Tottori during the summer or on the weekend, you can purchase a one-day pass of 600 yens for the Kirinjishi Loop Bus Line that connects all the city’s main sightseeing spots.

 More information at the following link.